eficode-academy/helm-katas/test-helm-deployments.md

 REVISION: 2
 ```

-Verify that all resources are correctly deployed with `kubectl get`.
+- Verify that all resources are correctly deployed with `kubectl get pods`.

-It is important that all pods are in the `ready` state, since otherwise we might get a false negative when we run the test.
+> It is important that all pods are in the `ready` state, since otherwise we might get a false negative when we run the test.

-Now execute the test:
+- Execute the test: `helm test sentences`

+- Verify that your output is successfull like the below example:

 ```sh
 $ helm test sentences